Undergraduate minors: business administration; economics

-Introduction to research in business, including scope and methods of business research, questions for which business research seeks answers, and impact of business research on society; weekly seminars include discussion and exploration and serve as preparation for engaging in mentored research.
-Same as ECON:1999.
+Introduction to research in business including scope and methods of business research, questions for which business research seeks answers, and impact of business research on society; weekly seminars include discussion and exploration and serve as preparation for engaging in mentored research.

 BUS:2013 Introduction to Sustainabilityarr.